ViridianGames/U7Revisited/Redist/Data/Scripts/_SCRIPT_TODO.md

 check_object_status - is this alias of get_item_flag ??

 # DONE

+set_object_type - i think maybe this should be set_object_shape? but many scripts seem to have reversed the arguments

 get_schedule_type() takes npc name instead of id, use get_schedule() if you have the id npc_in_party -> npc_id_in_party